 Path near Norr Hill, Wilsden

 In the corner of the field, near the windmill climb a stile over a wall and follow the path along the dry stone wall.
 At the end of the path, climb another stile and turn left, with the wall still on your left hand-side.
 Soon you will see a horse training track covered with recycled shredded carpet bits – quite colourful!
 Walk down the path up until you reach an opening in the wall with a wooden fence on the other side.
 Remain on the path between the wooden fence and the dry stone wall and walk down up until a sharp left turn.
-You should now see some buildings, carry on towards them up until a stile.
-Climb over and pass behind a stable before arriving in a courtyard.
+You should now see some buildings, carry on towards them.
+You are now behind a stable, turn right turn right to arrive in the courtyard of Lea Ridge Cottage Livery Yard.
 Pass the house and horse training ground and walk down the track up until you reach Lee Lane.

 5. Lee Lane to Bradford Road, Cottingley